robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-2-ect-theory.md

 The EEF (2017) highlights that modelling of this type is often not planned into explanations because the thinking processes occur ‘naturally’ to the expert (teacher), which is a risk because such thought processes are vital for breaking down a task so that it can be better understood or completed successfully.

 To move from novice to expert, pupils need to know how an expert habitually thinks and acts (EEF, 2017).
-By modelling these thought processes, you make the implicit or hidden parts of a process explicit and exposed, helping to build the novice's mental model of what they should be doing in similar situations.
+By modelling these thought processes, you make the implicit or hidden parts of a process explicit and exposed, helping to build the novice’s mental model of what they should be doing in similar situations.

 ### Which narration is most effective?

 To ensure ‘Think Aloud’ is successful, you should:

 - Ensure narration is linked to key teaching points
-- Ensure narration considers pupils' prior knowledge
+- Ensure narration considers pupils’ prior knowledge

 Look at the following scripts of a teacher using ‘Think Aloud’ to model using adjectives in a sentence.
 Identify which one is more effective and why.